SOLD OUT – Deeply Rooted: Artists’ Talk and Film Screening with George & David Lewis

 About the Artists

-David: David was born in Cleveland, Ohio and grew up steeped in beauty and adventure.
-At age 14, he lived in a small fishing village in Crete, Greece for a year—an experience that sparked his fascination with archaeology and mythology.
-After studying Classics at Oberlin College and exploring different careers, he found himself on Bainbridge Island.
+David: Born in Cleveland, Ohio, David grew up surrounded by beauty and adventure.
+At 14, he lived for a year in a small fishing village on Crete, Greece—a formative experience that sparked his lifelong fascination with archaeology and mythology.
+After studying Classics at Oberlin College and exploring a variety of early careers, he moved to Bainbridge Island, where he met George in 1990.

 Thanks to our 2026 Exhibition Sponsors